omerlin/yncrea-virtualization/docs/rancherOS.md

 * Have machines ready for a future Kubernetes cluster

 ### Instruction
-You need to install 2 machines named "ROSserver" and "ROSworker1"
+You need to install 2 machines named "ROSServer" and "ROSWorker1"

 ### Deployment instructions
 To deploy a RancherOS machine, you will need this command. (you will have to adapt it)